underware-gg/endlessquest/README.md

 *Endless Quest* is an an autonomous world engine for generating infinite, dynamic roleplaying challenges; no two the same.
 Quest encounters are powered by a sophisticated, behavioural AI storytelling system that ensures narrative and stylistic consistency.

-Each world is built with MUD2 and Optimism on top of the on-chain Ethereum hyperstructure of Endless Crawler chambers, with both world metadata generation and NPC encounters powered by ChatGPT and DALL-E 2.
+Endless Crawler is used to generate each realm map, with encounters generated and persisted as they are first explored by players.
+Realms allowing endless re-interpretation of the Endless Crawler chambers across an infinite number of thematically consistent worlds.

 ## About